C. A. Seydel Söhne: Blues (diatonic) models

 1847 series - This series includes the Classic, Silver and Noble.
 All are similar but the classic has a wood comb, Silver has a plastic comb and the Noble has an aluminum comb with vented sides.
 The 160th anniversary model is similar but with luxury components and is only available in the key of C. Only 160 of these were produced.
 These models have stainless steel reeds.

 Lightning - The latest and top-of-the-line 1847 model is the Lightning, made of steel including the comb.
 Aside from the luxury components and extra attention to every detail the biggest feature is the use of polished steel reeds.
 The polishing process adds to the quality of the sound and the longevity of the reeds, removing any future spots for reed failure.
 The comb being made of steel makes this model heftier to hold.
-The quality of the finish including the highly buffed mouth holes make it extremely comfortable to hold and to play.
+The harmonica is designed with polished mouth holes, which are intended to enhance comfort during play.

 Big Six - These models have only six holes with stainless steel reeds.
 The classic model is only available in the key of C and has a wood comb.
 The standard model is available in six keys and six colors.
 The blues version is tuned like the first six holes of a standard diatonic.
 The folk version is tuned to holes 4–9 on a standard diatonic.

-Session Steel - This model has an orange plastic comb (or other colors if a Summer or Winter edition harmonica).
-It has stainless steel reeds and full length covers.
+Session Steel - This model has an orange plastic comb (or other colors if it is a Summer or Winter edition harmonica).
+It has stainless steel reeds and full-length covers.

 Favorite - This model has brass reeds and an aluminum comb.

 Session - This model is the same as the Session Steel but with brass reeds and a black comb.
-The "antique" version has brass colored cover plates.
+The "antique" version has brass-colored cover plates.

 Soloist Pro - This model is similar to the Hohner Marine Band 1896, but with rounded holes and screws.

 Soloist Pro 12 Steel - This model is similar to the Hohner SBS.
 However, this model has 12 holes instead of 14 is available in Low C, Low D, C, and A. The idea is that one gets a low octave under the standard diatonic.
 However compared to the SBS, this model is missing the 10 hole on a standard diatonic.

 Chromatic models

 Symphony - High-end 16-holer with stainless steel reeds.

 Saxony - This model is a chromatic harmonica with stainless steel reeds.

+Nonslider - This model can be played hands free.

 De Luxe - High-end chromatic model with brass reeds.

 De Luxe Steel - Same as the De Luxe, with stainless steel reeds and an improved mouthpiece.

 Standard - Standard chromatic model with brass reeds.